-Look, I live on rent, so I cannot put solar panels on my roof just like that.
-And I can’t walk 10 km to school in the snow during the winter, I need to take a bus or the metro.
+For example, I live on rent, so I cannot install solar panels on my roof just like that.
+And I can’t walk 10 km to school in the snow during the winter, I need to take the metro, or sometimes even a taxi.

-And I’m a student, so spending my little $ is not an option.
+And I’m a student, so spending too much money isn’t really an option.

-So yeah, finding that sweet spot between my needs and the perfect lifestyle was tricky.
+So yeah, finding that sweet spot between my needs and the greenest lifestyle was tricky.
 But then?
 Sticking to my goals was easy peasy.

-The first thing I did – and what I really recommend you do – was calculating my carbon footprint using this online calculator and las year my personal earth Overshoot Day was July 6th (we would need 2 Earths if everyone had my lifestyle ooopsies).
-This year my EOD is October 9th and we would “””only””” need 1.3 Earths.
+The first thing I did – and what I really recommend you do – was calculating my carbon footprint using this online calculator.
+Last year my personal Earth Overshoot Day was July 6th (we would need 2 Earths if everyone had my lifestyle, oopsie).
+This year, my EOD is October 9th and we would “””only””” need 1.3 Earths.
 I know it’s not perfect yet, but a little progress is better than nothing, isn’t it?

 1. Go easy on the thermostat

-National Geographic and NASA recognize my apartment as the 3rd coldest place on earth.
+National Geographic and NASA recognize my apartment as the 3rd coldest place on Earth.

-But whoever built my apartment didn’t quite understand what isolation is.
-So yeah, I don’t live in the most eco-friendly home, but I found ways to save energy by taking advantage of the sunny hours of the day and not going crazy with the heating during the winter.
+But whoever built my apartment didn’t quite understand what insulation is.
+So I don’t live in the most eco-friendly building, but I’ve found ways to save energy by taking advantage of the sunny hours of the day and not going crazy with heating during the winter.
 I also don’t have control over my energy supplier – all I know is that half of the city is powered by coal, which I’m obviously not a fan of – so I try to use as little as I possibly can.

-Because turning your heating down by 1°C can reduce your energy consumption by 8%, reduce your CO2 emissions by 148 kg and your bill by 55 $– we love a good saving.
+Because turning your heating down by 1°C can reduce your energy consumption by 8%, reduce your CO2 emissions by 148 kg and your bill by 55 $.

-My tricks include closing all the doors in the house, using draft stoppers to keep cold from sneaking in and heat from sneaking out and making the most of the sunlight.
-Oh, and dressing for the weather – a nice pair of socks always does the trick.
+My habits include closing all the doors in the house, using draft stoppers to keep cold from sneaking in and heat from sneaking out, and making the most of the sunlight.
+Oh, and dressing for the weather even when I’m home.